đ Purdue University Scholarships (2025â2026)

 - Average HS GPA: 3.8

-Source: Purdue University Common Data Set 2024–25 and Undergraduate Admissions.
+Source: Purdue Common Data Set & Undergraduate Admissions (latest available).

 Purdue University at a Glance